Multi-faceted light pollution modelling and its application to the decline of artificial illuminance in France: Model setup and calibration

-To setup our simulations we chose two different emission functions, based on the radiance asymmetry shown in figure \ref{fig:rad_ratio}.
-The first one, for areas with $ASY > -0.07$, has low horizontal emission ($F=0.05$, with Model ID~=~1).
+To setup our simulations we chose two different emission functions, based on the radiance asymmetry measured in the respective six-year composites.
+For the time period of 2019-2024 the asymmetry factor for France is shown in in figure \ref{fig:rad_ratio}.
+The first model, for areas with $ASY > -0.07$, has low horizontal emission ($F=0.05$, with Model ID~=~1).
 It typically characterises city centres or other areas with significant blocking of horizontal light.
-The second one, for areas with $ASY < -0.07$, has a high horizontal emission ($F=0.15$, with Model ID~=~2).
+The second model, for areas with $ASY < -0.07$, has a high horizontal emission ($F=0.15$, with Model ID~=~2).
 It typically applies to towns, suburbs or rural areas.
 The ground reflectivity was set to $G=0.15$ for both models.
 The atmospheric parameters of the \textit{SkyGlow} simulations were set to typical values for central Europe, in particular, the Aerosol Optical Depth was set to 0.1 \cite{DiAntonio2023}.
 We simulated light diffusion kernels for clear and low-cloud atmospheric conditions.
 A summary of the main simulation parameters is listed in table \ref{tab:simpars}.

 To calibrate our two models, we performed a maximum likelihood fit of the simulated zenith luminances to the CSB measurements.
 For this, we chose 139 sites in Metropolitan France which had enough NSB measurements to derive a CSB and were well covered by VIIRS observations.
 The measured values for all sites are publicly available \cite{philippe_deverchere_2025_17098451}.
 The simulations were performed on the average monthly-radiance composites covering the same time period as the one of the CSB data taking.
-Besides the normalization parameter $k$ of each model we varied the average natural-sky zenith luminance (NZL) in the fit.
+Besides the scaling parameter $k$ of each model we varied the average natural-sky zenith luminance (NZL) in the fit.
+We note, that in order to convert RAD to GLE for composite images with equation \ref{eq:garcef}, an integration over all observations angles needs to be performed.
+However, the observing angle distribution is not provided by for the Black Marble composites.
+We therefore assumed an average observing angle of 30 degrees.
+We verified that using the mean nadir angle leads to differences of only a few percent compared to doing a full angle integration, well below our model accuracies discussed in section \ref{subsec:caveats}.

 A comparison of the measured CSB and simulated zenith brightness values is shown in figure \ref{fig:calib}, together with the best fit curve.
 One can see that a satisfactory agreement is achieved.
 The best fit parameters are listed in table \ref{tab:simpars}.
 The average $NZL~=~0.214~mcd~m^{-2}$ is in line with expectations \cite{2021AJ....162...25A}.
 We emphasize that the NZL is measured in the fitting procedure and is not assumed ad hoc, as is often done in ALAN simulations.
 It therefore represents a realistic average value for France during the time period we are considering.
 The average galactic latitude at zenith during the CSB measurement is shown in colors in figure \ref{fig:calib}.
 One can see a clear dependence of the CSB on the Milky way position remains.
 To further improve the accuracy of the simulations at these low CSB levels a dynamic model of the Milky way emission in the sky is needed, which is beyond the scope of this paper.